pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     print(var0)

 The ``alloc``, ``store`` and ``load`` operations have been completely removed.
+This is a pretty important optimizations for PyPy's JIT: Allocations, memory reads and writes are quite costly and occur *a lot* in a dynamic language like Python where everything from integers to function frames are stored in freshly allocated heap objects.
+So getting rid of the allocation of temporary objects is instrumental in speeding up Python.

-This is a pretty important optimizations for PyPy's JIT, and it is not a lot of code to implement it!
+Implementing the optimization is not a lot of code!
 However, understanding all the corner cases of the optimization and making sure that the resulting program behave correctly is not completely trivial.
 Therefore we will develop the optimization step by step, in a test driven fashion: I will start each section with a new test that shows a